Excited because you wrote your first blog post?

 This is what you want.
 You want a reader to become invested in you so much they stay and hang around on your blog, reading blog post after blog post.

-So, let’s go through the steps.
+So, let’s go through the steps in your editorial calendar.

 1. Save Your Reader!